With summer winding down in Carpentersville, now is a great time to get a head start on air conditioner maintenance.

 Some of the work we complete involves:

-• Viewing the blower, motor, drain line and coils
+• Taking a look at the blower, motor, drain line and coils

-• Watching pressure and temperature
+• Checking pressure and temperature

 • Testing lines, refrigerant amounts and connections

-There’s still time to have a tune-up done this fall—and we can get your furnace ready for heating season too.
+It’s not too late to have service done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a handful of tools:
+You’ll only need a handful of items:

 • Wet-dry vacuum and hose with a soft brush attachment